Colorado Cannabis Crisis: 7th Recall of 2026 Hits Dispensaries

 Why Are Recalls So Frequent in Colorado?

-"We're seeing regulators take a zero-tolerance approach, which is good for safety but tough on businesses," said Sarah Jennings, a cannabis compliance consultant based in Denver.
+Additionally, environmental challenges unique to Colorado, such as high humidity in indoor grows, can foster mold growth if not meticulously managed.
+"We’re seeing regulators take a zero-tolerance approach, which is good for safety but tough on businesses," said Sarah Jennings, a cannabis compliance consultant based in Denver.
 "The industry needs to adapt faster to these standards."

 A Silver Lining: Kazmira Therapeutics Opens in Watkins